Future-whitehat7/Cardgame/monte-game.md

 - shuffle through the array                (4)
 - (Figureout)- how to shuffle cards before they are dynamically created  (5)
 - create message popup showing the cards details.
 (6)
-- check to see if the card is clicked correctly		(7)
+- check to see if the card is clicked correctly	/ check for a match	(7)
 - create a win / lose function.
 (8)

 #### Post MVP